 Indeed, Flamenco is not all about the dancing.
 It is usually composed of passionate singing which comes right from the pit of the stomach, fiery guitar, clapping in a really tricky and rhythmic way and the tapping of the cajón (a box drum which the person normally sits on and plays from above with his or her own hands).

 In fact, a Flamenco performance can exist without any dancing at all, it is not considered the most integral element.
-Another note on the singing- to hear it is almost operatic and sounds slightly Arabic and even my Spanish boyfriend and friends tell me they struggle to understand the words to the songs.
+Another note on the singing- to hear it is almost operatic and sounds slightly Arabic and even my Spanish friends tell me they struggle to understand the words to the songs.
 Flamenco singing is powerful and demanding, conveying both pain and passion.

 Córdoba dedicates a whole night (literally, as it begins at 10pm and ends around 5 or 6am) every year to its passion for Flamenco.
 Usually held around the 21st of June, in the peak heat of mid summer, the city lights up for La Noche Blanca del Flamenco (The White Night of Flamenco).
 More on that later.